-American Express is now offering a $100 fee credit with their Premier Rewards Gold Card and a $200 fee credit for The Platinum Card® from American Express and The Business Platinum Card® from American Express.
-Premier credit cards have never been known to come without an annual fee, so the Premier Rewards Gold Card from American Express comes with an annual fee of $195, waived the first year, and the two Platinum offers come with a $450 annual fee.
+American Express is now offering a $100 fee credit with their Premier Rewards Gold Card and a $200 fee credit for The Platinum Card® from American Express and The Enhanced Business Platinum® Card from American Express OPEN.
+Premier credit cards have never been known to come without an annual fee, so the Premier Rewards Gold Card from American Express comes with an annual fee of $195, waived the first year, and the two Platinum offers come with annual fees of $550 and $450 respectively.
 Cardholders of these premier credit cards must first designate a single airline that will be eligible for fee credits, which can only be done by the primary account holder.
 Although you can choose from most domestic carriers, you don't have the option to pick a foreign airline carrier.
 Once chosen, most non-ticket charges you make with your card will result in an automatic fee credit, up to the annual limit.
 Additional limitations include:

 - Additional card holders are eligible for statement credit towards the account;